Diffusive limit approximation of pure-jump optimal stochastic control problems: The pure-jump optimal control problem

-\begin{Remark} Note that boundedness of the coefficients is not essential in the following arguments.
-One could simply assume linear growth, uniformly in the control.
+\begin{Remark} Note that boundedness of the coefficients $b$ and $r$ is not essential in the following arguments.
+One could assume only linear growth in space, uniformly in the control.
 We make the above (strong) assumptions to avoid unnecessary complexities. \end{Remark}